johnchadwell/DDD-JayCh/RecipeREADME.md

 ## Suggestions

-I would like to see a Masters level class in the implementation in SOLID principles with development projects, API's and web front ends.
+I would like to see a Masters level class in the implementation of SOLID principles with development projects, API's and web front ends.
 I struggled a lot with implementing an EF code first approach for defining the database and how that gets reflected in CRUD operations in the API's.
 At one point I had to clean out several entities and controllers and restart my EF migrations.
 From that experience it seems impractical to try and manage a large database using the code first approach through all development cycles.